-Adjust the oven rack to the middle position, and preheat the oven to 400°F. Line a rimmed baking sheet with aluminum foil and spread the bacon over it.
+Adjust oven rack to middle position, and preheat the oven to 400°F (200°C).
+Line a rimmed baking sheet with aluminum foil and spread the bacon over it.
 Bake the bacon until crispy, about 15 minutes, then drain on a plate lined with two layers of paper towels.

-Remove the foil from the baking sheet and discard it, then place the four baguettes on the now-empty baking sheet.
-Toast for 3 minutes until the exterior is crispy.
-Meanwhile, in a small bowl, combine the fish sauce, Maggi seasoning sauce, soy sauce, and the remaining 2 teaspoons of sugar.
+Remove foil from baking sheet and discard it, then place baguettes on the now-empty baking sheet.
+Toast for 3 minutes until exterior is crispy.
+Meanwhile, in a small bowl, combine fish sauce, Maggi seasoning sauce, soy sauce, and remaining 2 teaspoons of sugar.

-With a bread knife, slit the baguettes lengthwise, leaving a hinge to keep the two halves connected.
+With a bread knife, slit baguettes lengthwise, leaving a hinge to keep two halves connected.
 Spread 1 tablespoon of mayonnaise evenly inside each baguette.
-Stuff the baguettes with four slices of bacon, a quarter cup of the pickled vegetables, two cucumber strips, a few slices of jalapeño, and four sprigs of cilantro.
-Drizzle with the fish sauce mixture and season with salt and pepper.
-Close the sandwiches and serve.
+Stuff the baguettes with four slices of bacon, a quarter cup of pickled vegetables, two cucumber strips, a few slices of jalapeño, and four sprigs of cilantro.
+Drizzle with fish sauce mixture and season with salt and pepper.
+Close sandwiches and serve.